DearCM1/South-Island-Recipes/Recipes/Pad Thai.md

 Ingredients | Quantity
 -- | --
+Peanut Butter | 1 tablespoon
 Fish Sauce | 2 tablespoon
 Brown Sugar | 3 tablespoon
 Rice Wine Vinegar | 3 tablespoon
 Dark Soy Sauce | 1 tablespoon
+Garlic Cloves (minced) | x4
+Ginger (minced) | 1 tablespoon
+Green Chilli (diced, de-seeded) | 0.5x
+Juice from Lime Half | 1x

 ---

 ## Method

+### **Preparation**

-1. Prep the sauce by whisking all the sauce ingredients together and set aside.
+1. Prep the sauce by adding all the sauce ingredients together, mashing the peanut butter so that it is evenly distributed and set aside.

 2. Whisk both eggs together with 2 generous pinches of salt and set aside.

-3. Mince onion, garlic, and ginger together and set aside.
+3. Mince the onion and set aside.

 4. Submerge rice noodles in boiling water for 8 minutes until tender and drain.

+### **Cooking**

 5. Thinly slice chicken and shock cook over high heat in **vegetable oil**, set aside once browned.

-6. Add toasted seasame oil, minced onion, garlic, ginger, and broccoli over high heat. shortly after, add the sliced pepper.
+6. Add toasted seasame oil, minced onion, and broccoli over high heat. shortly after, add the sliced pepper.

 7. Out of the ingredients, create a well in the pan and add the eggs, and moderately scramble them with the ingredients.

 8. **Add the chicken** and the drained noodles with the rest and flip for 4 minutes, maintaining high heat.

-9. Add the sauce and chilli, and cook for 1 minute.
+9. Add the sauce, and cook for 1 minute, or until the dish doesn't smell as fishy.

+### **Service**

 10. Serve with the lime wedge, spring onions, seasame seeds, and parsley.